COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Group B Streptococcal Infections in Newborns

 Group B strep bacteria normally exist in the intestine, vagina, or rectum.
-A pregnant woman can transmit the bacteria to her baby during delivery.
-Some women are carriers of group B streptococcal bacteria, which means that they carry the bacteria but have no illness from it.
+If you carry group B streptococcal bacteria, you may have the bacteria but have no infection from it.
+But your baby could get the infection during birth.
 It is unclear why some babies get group B strep infection and others do not.

 Newborns may develop the infection hours after birth or during the first week of life, or it may happen several months later.
-Newborns who develop group B strep within the first week are most always infected by their mothers.
 It's not clear how babies who develop the infection later are exposed to the bacteria.

-Pregnant women get tested for group B strep in the third trimester of pregnancy.
-Babies suspected of being infected are diagnosed at birth by testing their blood or spinal fluid or both for group B strep bacteria.
+Tests for group B strep are done in the third trimester of pregnancy.
+Babies suspected of being infected are diagnosed at birth by testing their blood or urine or both for the bacteria.
+Babies may get a chest X-ray.
+If they show signs of a serious infection, the doctor may test the spinal fluid.

 Newborns with the infection will also be given antibiotics.
 In addition to antibiotics, supportive care including fluids and ventilation will be given if needed.
 In some cases, a doctor will treat a newborn that is suspected of having group B strep infection before test results have shown infection.
 This is because not treating strep B infection in newborns can result in illness or death.